MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

   - To identify open files can be opened from a channel list.
   - Determining if files can be opened from group chats.
   - Determining if a file can be successfully opened from files app.
-  - Determining if a message file can be opened from the chiclet successfully.
+  - Determining if a message file can be opened from the chicklet successfully.
   - Determining if files from recent list can be opened successfully.
   - Determining if a file from file list can be opened successfully.
-  - Determining if a file can be opened from a messages file chiclet.
+  - Determining if a file can be opened from a messages file chicklet.
   - Determining  if files can be opened successfully from a file list.
 - **openInAppClicked** - Option inside task item more options list, only available for personal tasks.
 - **opensCalendarView** - Tapping on **Open shifts** from the Schedule tab.